top of page

 NEBDN Fees: £525

-£250 deposit before the course begins followed by ten monthly instalments of £100
+£300 deposit before the course begins followed by 12 monthly instalments of £135

 Assessment

-The NEBDN qualification is structured around a formative workplace assessment, where practical skills are developed and the Record of Experience (RoE) is completed, followed by a summative assessment to evaluate knowledge and competence through a written exam and online OSCEs.
+The NEBDN qualification is structured around a formative workplace assessment, where practical skills are developed and the Portfolio of Evidence (PoE) is completed, followed by a summative assessment to evaluate knowledge and competence through an written exam and online professional Discussion.

 Formative Workplace Assessment

-As part of your training, you'll complete an online Record of Experience (RoE) – a structured portfolio that helps you track your progress and reflect on your learning.
+As part of your training, you'll complete an online Portfolio of Evidence (PoE) – a structured portfolio that helps you track your progress and reflect on your learning.
 This is a key part of the course and supports your development while you train on the job.

 • Work in a dental practice as a trainee dental nurse for a minimum of 16 hours per week